ibm-cloud-docs/openwhisk/actions_go.md

 ```
 {: codeblock}

 You can compile by using the runtime environment.
-Create a .zip the content of the `src` directory.
+Create a .zip archive the content of the `src` directory.
 Do **not** include the top level project directory `go-action-project/`.
-To create the zip archive `hello-src.zip`:
+To create the .zip archive `hello-src.zip`:

 ```bash
 cd src